lalitlogical/kriangle/README.md

 ## Example

-To understand the uses of Kriangle we will provide a example of `Blog Rails Application`.
+To understand the uses of Kriangle, we will provide a example of `Blog Rails Application`.
 Please follow the [Getting Started](#getting-started) to setup the Kriangle gem into your newly created Rails project.
 After that we run its commands to create a modules into projects as following.

 Let generate the authentication module.
 It's compulsary step.